mainmatter/ember-simple-auth/README.md

 });
 ```

-For authenticating the session, the session service provides the `authenticate` method that takes the name of the
+For authenticating the session, __the session service provides the `authenticate` method__ that takes the name of the
-authenticator to use as well as arguments depending on the authenticator.
-Every authenticator the application uses
+authenticator to use as well as other arguments depending on the authenticator. __To define an authenticator, add a new file
-must be defined in `app/authenticators`, e.g.:
+in `app/authenticators`__ and extend one of the authenticators the library comes with, e.g.:

 ```js
 // app/authenticator/oauth2.js